zicongmei/ai-story/fullText1/README.md

 ```
 This will generate a full story based on `abstract-2023-10-27-10-30-45.txt`, with each chapter aiming for around 500 words (actual word count may vary by +/- 20%).
 The output file will be named `fulltext-2023-10-27-10-30-45.txt`.
 Each chapter will be written to the output file immediately after generation.

-*   **Token Logging:** Input and output token counts for each Gemini API call (chapter count extraction and individual chapter generation) are logged to the console.
-Accumulated input and output token counts for the entire story generation process are also logged after all chapters are generated.
+*   **Token & Cost Logging:** Input and output token counts and estimated costs for each Gemini API call (chapter count extraction and individual chapter generation) are logged to the console.
+Accumulated input and output token counts and total estimated cost for the entire story generation process are also logged and displayed after all chapters are generated.

 #### Custom Output Path and Configuration